 1843, July-1845, March.
 John Nelson (1791-1860) of Frederick served as U.S. Attorney General.

 1844, Jan.
-Maryland Historical Society founded in Baltimore.
+Maryland Historical Society (now Maryland Center for History & Culture) founded in Baltimore.

 1844, Feb.
 29-March 31.
 John Nelson (1791-1860) of Frederick served as U.S. Secretary of State ad interim.